wtfleming/wtfleming.github.io/_posts/2013-08-11-cascalog-stack-exchange.markdown

 ---

-In this post we will use Cascalog to run some basic queries on the [Arqade](http://gaming.stackexchange.com) Stack Exchange site database dump.
+We will use Cascalog to run some basic queries on the [Arqade](http://gaming.stackexchange.com) Stack Exchange site database dump.
 Arqade is a website dedicated to video game questions and answers.

 Every 3 months the team at [Stack Exchange](http://stackexchange.com) provides an [anonymized data dump](http://clearbits.net/creators/146-stack-exchange-data-dump) of all creative commons licensed questions and answers from network of websites (the largest of which being [Stack Overflow](http://stackoverflow.com).